PressClub France · Article.

 We continue to stand by our plans: All plug-in hybrids and all electric models will be launched as planned.
 The popularity of the MINI Electric has well exceeded our expectations.
 The BMW iX3 will follow later this year – initially for our customers in China.

-Our first fully electric Sports Activity Vehicle is impressive in many respects.
-It boasts:
+Our first fully electric Sports Activity Vehicle is impressive in

 - An electric range of over 500 km, according to NEDC,